pauldaustin/gwa-ui/README.md

 Web browsers provide the [window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) method to allow a web page to send messages to other web pages.

-The GWA Developer Key page will send the API key as the message.data field when the user clicks the Authorize Application button.
+The GWA Developer Key page uses this method to send the API key int the message.data field when the user clicks the Authorize Application button.
+The page must be opened in either an iframe or frame.

 The application requesting the API key will add an event listener for messages sent to their window.
 The following code fragment shows how to register the event listener and get the API key.